237.14 Electronic Design Data Delivery

 Linear Template.
 To apply a Power GEOPAK template to a 3D linear feature as part of creating a proposed surface. (eg. End conditions, pavement widening, guard rail, bridge fill face)

 Mapping.
-A collection of natural and manmade conditions that are surveyed and represented as SS4 Power GEOPAK Survey features in the Bentley .dgn format.
+A collection of natural and manmade conditions that are surveyed and represented as SS4 or SS10 Power GEOPAK Survey features in the Bentley .dgn format.

 Mobile LiDAR.
 A vehicle mounted LiDAR acquisition device used to collect point cloud information while moving for the purpose of creating an existing terrain model.
 See LiDAR.